Sneaker679/ibmq_green_dvmc/README.md

 - The `excitationNsites.def`, located in `excitation_files/`, is the file containing all the excitation types of the system.
 If this file is to be changed, it needs to respect the exact formatting of the current files.

----

-All codes should be ran from the cmd.
-Also note that this code supports and needs the use of arguments: ```$ python3 <a_code.py> <arg1> ```.
-The argument is to be used when you want to run the code using the parameters stored in the provided examples.
-In other words, if you want to run, for example, the calculation of the function for a 2 sites system using the provided example, you would need to do the following:

-- ```$ python3 generate.py 2```
-- ```$ python3 graph.py 2```

-The outputted graph will be stored in `examples/2sites/`.

 ## Execution

-After setting up your parameters and, if applicable, your custom lattices and your custom circuit in `parameters.py`, refer to the following sections to run the code properly.
+The `parameters.py` can be copied from `quantum_computer_codes/` and pasted anywhere in the operating system.
+Then, change the parameters, lattices and the circuit in the file to your needs.
+From the same directory as the file, execute the following codes:

 ### Running the quantum computer simulation
 Run these the first time: